Buying & Measuring Advice

 Please note that we have extended our returns policy in light of Covid-19 to help parents.

 Check your school’s requirements: It is important to check the uniform list from your child’s school which will detail uniform requirements, have it to hand when placing your order and pay attention to recommendations about how many of each item will be needed.
+You may need to check which House your child belongs to as this will change the colour you require of certain items.

 Measure your child: We recommend that you start by measuring your child before you order their uniform, use our sizing guide for each garment as a reference and follow the advice below about where to measure.

 Sizes do differ from manufacturer to manufacturer, and our sizing guide shows the size ranges for our most popular styles.
+Please remember it's a guide, and variations will occur.

 Blazers: When fitting a blazer, it is essential to make sure you wear all additional layers underneath to give an accurate idea of the size needed.
 Sleeves should finish on the first knuckle of the thumb, it will sometimes be required to fold the sleeve hem inside the sleeve to achieve this (and allow for growth).